RodoAgusSM/Web_Weather_4_U/README.md

 # MontevideoWeather
-A small app to View the actual Weather of Montevideo (Uruguay).
+A small app to view the actual Weather of Montevideo (Uruguay).